ranifarhat/Y1YL-Labs/Session 2, JS 1/README.md

 ## Bonus:
+1. Write a calculator application, using Javascript!
+  - It should have 4 basic calculator functions: Addition (+), Subtraction (-), Multiplication (*), Division (/).
+  - Add a menu.
+  - The calculator should stop when the user says so.
+For example: "Exit" word should stop the program.

-Write a two-player game of Tic-Tac-Toe in JavaScript.
+2. Write a two-player game of Tic-Tac-Toe in JavaScript.
 The game should do the following:
   - Alternate turns between the two players, prompting each player to enter his or her move as an index from 1 to 9 (for the nine spots on the board).
     - You will need to learn about loops in Javascript.
 Feel free to research it.
   - When prompting the user for a move, display the current state of the board in the prompt.
   - Check that the player entered a valid move: between 1-9, and only free spaces are allowed.
   - After each move, check to see if a player won, or if the game ended in a draw (neither player won).
   - After the game ends, ask the players if they want to start a new game, and start a new game if they do.

 **References:**
 - JavaScript Numbers: https://www.w3schools.com/jsref/jsref_obj_number.asp